 Yes, there are some… but consider that we are all humans with our good and bad intentions.

-Just look at France where the socialist government applied huge taxes on rich.
+Just look at France where the socialist government applied huge taxes on the rich.
 The result?
 Many wealthy people have emigrated oversees and took their fortunes with them.
-Was it good for French population after all?
+Was it good for the French population after all?
 Did they get more jobs available?
 Did they get more successful businesses that could produce the goods and pay high taxes?
-That policy has made the France poorer.
+That policy has made France poorer.
 Do you remember the strikes in Paris and other cities when the government has announced even higher taxes?
 Do you remember what Margaret Thatcher said about socialism?

-Not being a fan of Trump personality and his Tweets, he did the right things to revive the economy – he has slashed the taxes and removed many unneeded regulations, so you see the result today.
+Not being a fan of Trump's personality and his Tweets, he did the right things to revive the economy – he has slashed the taxes and removed many unneeded regulations, so you see the result today.
 I am not an economist, and I don’t know how it will go in the long run, but, perhaps, these days the economy is in full steam (if it won't be screwed up with the taxes on China's products).